You can apply online or on paper to get a parent and grandparent super visa. You must send all the documents to support your application.

 Steps to apply for a visa

-Starting between September and December 2013, citizens from 29 countries and 1 territory will need to give biometrics (fingerprints and photograph) when they apply for a visa.
+Citizens from 29 countries and 1 territory need to give biometrics (fingerprints and photograph) when they apply for a visa.

 You must have: